Rayne1993/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Answer: forEach doesn't return anything while map does.

 2. What is the difference between a function and a method?

+Answer: They are both functions, but a method is a property of an object.

 3. What is closure?

+Answer: Closure gives access to an outer function, from inside another function.

 4. Describe the four rules of the 'this' keyword.

+Answer: 1: Global object binding, this refers to the window object.
+2: Implicit binding, when you call a function with a dot, the object before the dot is this.
+3: New binding, this refers to when an object is created and returned by a constuctor function.
+4: Explicit binding, is whenever you use the call or apply method.

 5. Why do we need super() in an extended class?

+Answer: super calls the functions of an object's parents.

 ## Project Set up